-ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: 130 MODULE LEADER: Adelaide Ormesher OTHER MODULE STAFF:
+ACADEMIC YEAR: 2021-20 NATIONAL COST CENTRE: 130 MODULE LEADER: Dr Helen Miles OTHER MODULE STAFF: Dr Adrian Barton.

 - During the first term, the roles, practices and key issues surrounding the main institutions of English, Welsh and Jersey criminal justice will be introduced.
 Issues relating to the various theoretical approaches to criminal justice will be critically examined, with attention to the key socio-political debates and issues that have shaped and informed contemporary theories on crime and punishment.
-In addition to introducing the key institutions of the criminal justice system, the approaches to criminal justice from the subjects of victimology, policing and restorative justice will be critically examined. - In term 2, this module will examine issues relating to the delivery of criminal justice, especially the aspects of penal policy and sanctions.
+In addition to introducing the key institutions of the criminal justice system, the approaches to criminal justice from the subjects of victimology, policing and restorative justice will be critically examined. - This module will examine issues relating to the delivery of criminal justice, especially the aspects of penal policy and sanctions.
 It introduces the main theories of penality and the history of punishment, before examining how these theories can be used to analyse and evaluate contemporary penal policies and sanctions.
 Emphasis will be placed on examining the politics of penality and the key debates and issues which have shaped penal policies.

 SUMMARY OF TEACHING AND LEARNING

-Scheduled Activities Hours Comments/Additional Information (briefly explain activities,

-[KIS definitions] including formative assessment opportunities)
+Scheduled Activities [KIS definitions] Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities)

-Lectures 44 To include a Parole Board group assessment task and tutorials for feedback.
+Lectures 44 To include a Social Enquiry group assessment task and tutorials for feedback.

 Workshops 4

 Tutorials 2

-Guided independent 150
+Guided independent study 150

-study

 Total 200 (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours, etc.)

-Element Category Component Name Component Weighting Coursework (C1) Essay - 66.67% - (LO:1-6) Portfolio- Parole Board - 33.33% (LO:1-6) (written dossier) 100% Practical (P1) Parole Board (presentation) (LO:1-6) 100%
+Element Category Component Name Component Weighting Coursework (C1) Essay - 66.67% - (LO:1-6) 100% Portfolio-Social Enquiry - 33.33% (LO:1-6) (written dossier) Practical (P1) Social Enquiry (presentation) (LO:1-6) 100%